Homeric Greek

-Homeric Greek is the form of the Greek language that was used in the Iliad, Odyssey, and Homeric Hymns.
-It is a literary dialect of Ancient Greek consisting mainly of an archaic form of Ionic, with some Aeolic forms, a few from Arcadocypriot, and a written form influenced by Attic.
+Homeric Greek is the form of the Greek language which was used in the Iliad, Odyssey, and Homeric Hymns.
+It is a literary dialect of Ancient Greek consisting mainly of an archaic form of the Ionic dialect, with some Aeolic features, a few from the Arcadocypriot dialect, and a written form influenced by the Attic dialect.
 It was later named Epic Greek because it was used as the language of epic poetry, typically in dactylic hexameter, by poets such as Hesiod and Theognis of Megara.
-Some compositions in Epic Greek date from as late as the 5th century [AD], and it only fell out of use by the end of classical antiquity.
+Some compositions in Epic Greek date from as late as the 5th century CE, and it only fell out of use by the end of classical antiquity.

 Main features

 In the following description, only forms that differ from those of later Greek are discussed.
 Omitted forms can usually be predicted from patterns seen in Ionic Greek.

 Phonology

 Homeric Greek is like Ionic Greek, and unlike Classical Attic, in shifting almost all cases of long ᾱ to η.